 Charitable Remainder Trusts

-An irrevocable trust that generates a potential income stream for you or your beneficiaries, with the remainder of the donated assets eventually going to one or more nonprofit organizations you select.
+A charitable remainder trust is an irrevocable trust that generates a potential income stream for its beneficiaries, with the remainder of the donated assets eventually going to one or more charitable organizations.

-- Potential immediate (partial) tax deduction, based on the value of the eventual gift to charity
+- Potential immediate (partial) tax deduction, based on the value of the remainder gift to charity

 - May eliminate capital gains tax for gifts of long-term appreciated securities

 - Income may be for life or for a fixed term of no more than 20 years

 A charitable remainder trust (CRT) is an irrevocable trust typically funded with highly appreciated long-term property.
 The CRT is structured so that there is a current beneficiary, who is either the donor or a named individual, and a remainder beneficiary, which is a qualified charity, including private foundations.
 The CRT can provide that the named beneficiary receive either a fixed amount each year or a percentage of the value of the trust each year, for a period of years that can be for the individual's life or for a period not to exceed 20 years.
 Since the designated charitable beneficiary could be a private foundation, a CRT is sometimes used to "fund" a private foundation while preserving the additional benefits provided by a CRT.

 One of the major benefits of the CRT is an immediate potential to take a charitable deduction against the income or gift tax for the present value of the trust's assets that are to pass to the qualified charity (the remainder beneficiary).
 If the remainder beneficiary of a CRT is a private foundation, there are certain limitations to the amount of the deduction that can be taken, which are dependent on the nature of the property contributed.